Hesperian Health Guides

 Anita and other deaf children may behave badly because they do not understand what they should do.
 Because Anita cannot hear words clearly, it is much more difficult for her to learn her family's language.
 So she has trouble understanding what people want and telling them what she wants.

-It is no surprise that children who cannot hear well sometimes feel lonely or forgotten, develop 'behavior problems', or are slow in learning to relate to other people.
+It is no surprise that children who cannot hear well sometimes feel lonely or forgotten, develop behavior problems, or take longer to learn to relate to other people.
 Anita needs help to develop language so she can understand the world around her.

 Omar's story